ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/launching_cfw.md

 !!! tip ""
     - JKSV is a save manager, it can dump and restore saves from/to your system.
 For more information, see [Save Management](../../extras/save_management.md)

     - FTPD is a ftp tool for connecting your Switch's sd card wirelessly to your pc.
-Tools like Filezilla can connect to your switch on `(ip of switch):5000`
+Tools like WinSCP can connect to your switch on `(ip of switch):5000`

     - NX-Shell is a file explorer for the Switch.
 You can move files, listen to mp3's, view images etc.

     - NXThemeInstaller is a theme installer app.
 See the [Theming section of our guide](../../extras/theming.md) for more information

     - hbappstore is a homebrew app store where a large collection of switch homebrew is kept.

+&nbsp;

+### Updating your setup

+!!! tip ""
+	Whenever a new Switch firmware update releases you may need to update your files to be able to use CFW on the new version.
+Make sure to follow the instructions on [this page](https://switchgui.de/switch-guide/extras/updating/) to update your setup correctly.